 You may not transfer any of your rights under this policy to any other person.
 We may transfer our rights under this policy where we reasonably believe your rights will not be affected.

 If any court or competent authority finds that any provision of this policy (or part of any provision) is invalid, illegal or unenforceable, that provision or part-provision will, to the extent required, be deemed to be deleted, and the validity and enforceability of the other provisions of this policy will not be affected.

 Unless otherwise agreed, no delay, act or omission by a party in exercising any right or remedy will be deemed a waiver of that, or any other, right or remedy.

 This Agreement shall be governed by and construed in accordance with the substantive laws of Switzerland.
 The courts of the City of Zurich (Switzerland), the place of jurisdiction being Zurich 1, shall have exclusive jurisdiction to settle any disputes which may arise out of or in connection with this Agreement (including non-contractual disputes or claims).

 Changes to this policy

 Helveteq AG reserves the right to change this policy as we may deem necessary from time to time or as may be required by law.
-Any changes will be immediately posted on the Website and you are deemed to have accepted the terms of the policy on your first use of the Website following the alterations.
+Any changes will be immediately posted on the Website and you are deemed to have accepted the terms of the policy on your first use of the business services of Helveteq or its Website following the alterations.

 You may contact Helveteq AG by email at firstname.lastname@example.org.